 The hutch should be weatherproof and preferably raised off the ground and should always have access to a grassy run for exercise.
 This is because pigs nap on and off around the clock, so will want the option of being active at any time of day or night.

 One of the most common health problems in guinea pigs is ‘bumble foot’.
 This can arise due to sharp or dirty bedding damaging the foot pads leading to infection.
-Tiny Friends Farm Eco-Friendly Bedding as it is virtually dust free to help prevent respiratory irritation.
+Tiny Friends Farm Eco-Friendly Bedding is very gentle to guinea pigs feet and helps to prevent bumble foot and as it is virtually dust free to help prevent respiratory irritation.

 Pet hutches can be kept cleaner using litter trays placed in the corners.
 These can significantly reduce soiling of bedding, although piggies won’t exclusively use these designated areas.
 There are also cleaning products available that are specifically designed to clean pet products.
 The ‘Keep it Clean’ spray from the Tiny Friends Farm range helps to minimise bacteria and has the added bonus of keeping the hutch smelling fresh.